cbjoerke/local_news_norway/README.md

-# lokalaviser_ostfold
+# Local news
-Fetches updates from local newspapers in Østfold, Norway.
+Fetches updates from local newspapers in Østfold, Norway and sends to Slack channel.